ABOUT LAUREL HOLLOW PARK

 maintained by Mark Gonzalez.
 Copyright © 2009-.

-Rococo was first made by the Homer Laughlin China Company in 1891.
-By the early 1900s it had been phased out and was no longer listed in catalogs after 1906.
-Pieces are generally marked with the "eagle over lion' backstamp.
 The Bersback, Cummings & Co. advertisement below ran in the Pottery and Glassware Reporter in the early 1890s.
 The pieces shown on the left are Rococo while the combinet on the right is the Lenox shape.

-Rococo 7" plate
+Rococo cake plate

 Rococo teapot

-Rococo soup tureen with decoration number 999.
+Rococo soup tureen with decoration number 999

-Rococo covered butter.
+Rococo covered butter

-Covered butter marking.
+Covered butter marking

-Rococo covered butter with its insert.
+Rococo covered butter with its insert

 Copyright © 2009-